Netruk44/Netruk44.github.io/content/project/2024-physics-playground/index.md

 ---
-title: "Physics Playground - A Vision Pro App"
+title: "Spatial Physics Playground - A Vision Pro App"
 date: 2024-03-28T15:50:55-04:00
 draft: false
 tags: ["Vision Pro", "Swift", "XR", "Video Game", "Apple"]
+summary: "Spatial Physics Playground is a simple app for the Vision Pro.
+It's a physics sandbox where you can create objects and interact with them in your physical environment.
+Using Apple's RealityKit, the objects you create can collide with each other and the real world."
 ---

-Physics Playground is a simple app for the Vision Pro.
-It's a physics sandbox where you can create objects and interact with them in your physical environment.
-Using Apple's RealityKit, the objects you create can collide with each other and the real world.

 ![](./icon.png#center)
 {{% img-subtitle %}}
 App Icon
 {{% /img-subtitle %}}

+Spatial Physics Playground is a simple app for the Vision Pro.
+It's a physics sandbox where you can create objects and interact with them in your physical environment.
+Using Apple's RealityKit, the objects you create can collide with each other and the real world.

+## Support Requests

+Please send me an e-mail at <a href="mailto:physicsplayground@danieltperry.me?subject=Spatial Physics Playground Support">physicsplayground\@danieltperry.me</a>

 # Info
 ![](./screenshot1.jpg#center)